Alrysc/onb_docs/docs/onb_overview/enums/tilestate.md

 ONB will reset the broken Tile timer if you set the state again, which is unlike effects seen in the games.
 Remember to check if the Tile was already broken before trying, so you don't reset the timer.

+#### Breaking Metal Tiles

+The Metal TileState prevents cracking and breaking a Tile.
+This means calls like `tile:set_state(TileState.Cracked)` or `tile:set_state(TileState.Broken)` will do nothing if the current state is `TileState.Metal`.

+Some effects intend to *overwrite* Tiles, which is different flavor from *breaking* them.
+For example, in BN3, MetalMan, GutsMan, and BassGS don't affect Metal Tiles, but Geddon1 and Geddon2 do.
+Geddon1 cracks all Tiles, including Metal Tiles; Geddon2 turns all Tiles into holes, but Metal Tiles are instead cracked.
+If you intend for this sort of behavior, you can change the Tile to `TileState.Normal` and then crack and break it, or only crack if it was Metal beforehand.

 #### Making Holes